m3g/EasyFit.jl/README.md

 # EasyFit

-Easy interface for obtaining fits for 2D data.
+Easy interface for obtaining fits of 2D data.

-The purpose of this package is to provide a very simple interface to obtain some of the most common fits to 2D data.
+The purpose of this package is to provide a very simple interface to obtain some of the most common fits of 2D data.
 Currently, simple fitting functions are available for linear, quadratic, cubic, exponential, and spline fits.

 On the background this interface uses the [LsqFit](https://github.com/JuliaNLSolvers/LsqFit.jl)